Connectome Smoothing via Low-rank Approximations: Introduction

+The entry-wise sample mean is a reasonable estimator if one is unwilling to take any additional structure into account.
+However, with only a small sample size, the entry-wise sample mean does not perform very well due to high variance.
 Intuitively, an estimator incorporating known structure in the true distribution of the graphs, assuming the estimator is computationally tractable, is preferable to the entry-wise sample mean.

 We propose an estimator based on a low-rank structure of a family of random graphs.
 Section~\ref{sec:phat} discusses details about this estimator.
-These estimates improve the performance since they have much lower overall variance than naive entry-wise sample means, thereby offsetting the bias towards the low-rank structure in terms of overall error.
+These estimates can improve performance since they have much lower overall variance than naive entry-wise sample means, thereby offsetting the bias towards the low-rank structure in terms of overall error.
+Additionally, \cite{Udell2016-yj} has argued that even many full-rank statistical models may be well approximated by low-rank structures.

-When we use the same random sample size of $M=5$ is in Fig.~\ref{fig:Matrix_desikan_m5}, the plot of low-rank estimate $\hat{P}$ in Panel (e) shows a finer gradient of values which leads, in this case, to a 3\% relative improvement in estimation of the true probability matrix, $P$ ($\bar{A}$ with mean squared error equal to $0.016$ and $\hat{P}$ with mean squared error equal to $0.015$).
-The upper triangular area of the heat map for $\hat{P}$ depicts the 6 edges which have absolute estimation error larger than $0.4$, whereas 18 edges are highlighted for $\bar{A}$ based on the same threshold.

-The smoothing effect is much more obvious when sample size is decreased from $M = 5$ to $M = 1$, as in Fig.\ref{fig:Matrix_desikan_m5}(f). $\hat{P}$ smooths the estimate, especially for edges across the two hemispheres, in the lower left and corresponding upper right block (which is not shown in the heat map).
-Based on the calculations, $\hat{P}$ (with mean squared error equals $0.049$) outperforms $\bar{A}$ (with mean squared error equals $0.104$), with a 53\% relative improvement in estimation.
-Similarly, the same absolute estimation error threshold of $0.4$ highlights 234 edges for $\hat{P}$, less than $50\%$ as many as $\bar{A}$.
+The proposed method builds on the idea of approximating a matrix with a low-rank matrix \cite{Eckart1936-tt} but also incorporates aspects specific to networks such as bounded entries and missing diagonal entries.
+Selection of the rank for the approximation is a notoriously difficult problem and our work considers two methods for automatic rank selection.

+Other matrix decompositions such as non-negative matrix factorization~\cite{Berry2007-ok} and non-negative SVD~\cite{Boutsidis2008-mx} aim to decompose a matrix into non-negative factors.
+This often has an intuitive appeal when some true latent factors are themselves non-negative, such as for dictionary learning tasks.
+As our primary motivation is estimating the mean graph, non-negativity constraints are not needed and we are still able to use lower-dimensional factors for further exploration.
+Alternatively, from the motivation of clustering networks themselves, \cite{Lee2014-vm} has used non-negative matrix factorization of of vectorized adjacency matrices as a preliminary dictionary learning step.

+The use of low-rank and spectral methods is not new to connectomics, neuroscience, and biology \cite{Banerjee2007-mk}. \cite{Rahim2017-ci} employs low-rank shrinkage for estimation of functional connectivity.
+Connectome harmonics \cite{Atasoy2016-ip} have been investigated to understand the dynamics of neural networks \cite{Margulies2016-jj}.
+The Laplacian spectrums of connectomes have been used for comparison across species \cite{De_Lange2014-hd}.
+Our work specifies when and how these types of methods can be used to improve performance of mean graph estimation.